powerplayer9/ENGN8536/Lab2/ReadMe.md

 An additional task was to try experimenting a model and check how it compares with the model given in the lab.

 The Experimental network model is loaded in NetExperiment.py.

-Use the NotebookExperiment.ipynb to test it.
+Import the experimental model in the iPythonNotebook to run it.